DiegoAndai/Deep-learning-framework-research/Epistemonikos/ModelsEvaluation/PaperClassification/KNNClassification/Probability_study/README.md

 With this, we want to analyze how the classifier's confidence behaves in relation to it's right/wrong rate.
 Here, confidence is measured in number of neighbors of the predicted class.
 Our hipothesis is, as the ratio of neighbors becomes greater, the classifier should get more predictions right.

+Ratio here is calculated as (predicted class neighbors/total neighbors), so we expect to find a correlation between this measurement and correct predictions.

 We tested model 4 on a uneven dataset (set4), with chronological separation (train up to 2010 and test with 2011 papers).
 These document embeddings where max pooled per dimention.
 We used 3 different K values to see how this affects metrics.

 ### Data: